-Procedures: The Board agrees to follow past practices and procedures.
+Operating standards: The Board agrees to follow past practices and operating standards.
 The Secretary shall rotate the order of calling upon Board members to cast votes on each roll call vote.
 Explanation of votes are not allowed during the taking of a roll call vote.
-Roberts Rules of Order will be followed for general procedural guidelines but will not be adopted.
+Roberts Rules of Order will be followed for general procedural guidelines, but will not be adopted.
 When voice votes are taken, any Trustee may ask for a roll call vote on that issue.